xpack/web-jekyll/pages/xbb/prerequisites.md

 ### macOS

-For development build, the procedure is executed on a recent macOS version (currently 12.6).
+For development builds, the procedure is executed on a recent macOS version (currently 12.6).

 For production builds it is recommended to use a slightly older version.